surfacesyntacticud/surfacesyntacticud.github.io/guidelines/u/deep_features/caus.md

 # **@caus**

-The `@agent` feature is used for arguments of causative auxiliaries.
+The `@agent` feature is used for the argument of causative auxiliaries.

 <div>
 <conll>